tmjee/synchrobench/Results.md

 Cause it's easier to visualise.

 ### Graph 1
-This shows the throughput of the followings
+This [Graph 1](https://rawgit.com/tmjee/synchrobench/master/graph.html) shows the throughput of the followings
 - NoOpSet-noTx
 - NoOpSet-withTx
 - SychronizedSet-noTx